bmoleda/code-challenge/README.md

 ### Guidelines

-1. Limit your work to 4 hours.
+1. Limit your work to **4 hours**.
 2. Document any assumptions you make.
 3. You may use any libraries you prefer, but be prepared to justify your choices.
-4. Focus on ease of use rather than aesthetics, as this is not a design challenge.
+4. Your user interface implementation **will be judged on ease of use rather than aesthetics**, as this is not a graphic design challenge.

 ### Bonus Points (Complete only if time permits within the 4-hour period)